garciart/network-automation/README.md

 ## PPPS: Using a Virtual Machine

-If you are using Windows, or you do not want or cannot install GNS3 natively, you can use a virtual machine.
+If you are using Windows, or you do not want to or cannot install GNS3 natively, you can use a virtual machine.

 To get started, download the latest ISO image of CentOS 7 from [the CentOS download page](https://www.centos.org/download/ "Download").